Graduate Research

 * indicates equal contributions

-- M. Coffey and A. Pierson, “Assessing Reputation to Improve Team Performance in Heterogeneous Multi-Robot Coverage,” in 2024 IEEE International Conference on Robotics and Automation (ICRA), 2024, pp. under review.
+1. M. Coffey and A. Pierson, “Assessing Reputation to Improve Team Performance in Heterogeneous Multi-Robot Coverage,” in 2024 IEEE International Conference on Robotics and Automation (ICRA), 2024, p. accepted.

-- K. Vakil, M. Coffey, and A. Pierson, “Partial Belief Space Planning for Scaling Stochastic Dynamic Games,” in 2024 IEEE International Conference on Robotics and Automation (ICRA), 2024, pp. under review.
+2. K. Vakil, M. Coffey, and A. Pierson, “Partial Belief Space Planning for Scaling Stochastic Dynamic Games,” in 2024 IEEE International Conference on Robotics and Automation (ICRA), 2024, p. accepted.